Relaxation

 Visualisation techniques

 Visualisation involves using your imagination to go to a relaxing place.
-This could be somewhere you’ve visited, seen on the television or in a magazine, or somewhere entirely from your imagination.
-The knack with this technique is focusing on all the senses to experience in detail what you can see, hear, smell, taste and feel within your chosen scene.
+It could be somewhere you’ve visited, seen on the television or in a magazine.
+Or it might be somewhere imaginary.
+Then you focus your senses to experience what you can see, hear, smell, taste and feel within your chosen scene.

 I try to make time for a rest during the day.
 Visualising myself on an empty beach with cold water lapping over my feet is great!

 You may find it helpful to use gentle background music or photos of places with happy memories.
-There are also apps, videos, audiobooks, podcasts and CDs available with audio that guides you through relaxing scenes.
-Finding the right combination of voice, speed of speaking, music and subject matter for you may take some experimentation.
+If you’re not sure how to start, there are lots of resources that can guide you through relaxing scenes.
+Including apps, videos, audiobooks, podcasts or CDs.
+Finding the right combination of voice, music and scenario may take some experimentation.

 Muscle relaxation techniques

-If you experience problems with spasticity or stiffness, discuss this with a health professional before trying a muscle relaxation technique.
+If you experience spasticity or stiffness, speak to a health professional before trying a muscle relaxation technique.

 Massage

-Massage helps to relax your muscles and relieve tension as well as providing the soothing benefits of touch.
-Massage can be given by a trained professional, although courses, books and videos are available for partners or friends to learn basic techniques.
-Massage is sometimes combined with aromatherapy.
+Massage can relax your muscles and relieve tension.
+It also provides the soothing benefits of touch.
+Massage can be through a trained professional.
+Or resources are available for partners or friends to learn basic techniques.
+Massage can be combined with aromatherapy.

 Aromatherapy

-Aromatherapy is the use of essential oils to promote health and wellbeing.
-Some oils are thought to have relaxing effects, such as lavender.
-You can use the oils in the bath (if heat sensitivity is not an issue), as a steam inhalation, in an oil burner or during a massage.
+Aromatherapy uses essential oils to promote health and wellbeing.
+Some oils have relaxing effects, such as lavender.
+Oils can be used in a bath (if heat sensitivity is not an issue), as a steam inhalation, in an oil burner or during a massage.

 Yoga, Tai Chi and Pilates

-Yoga, Tai Chi and Pilates exercises use combinations of breathing, movement, posture and meditation.
-Check locally for classes or group sessions, or there are plenty of books, DVDs, videos and apps available to help you practise on your own.
+Yoga, Tai Chi and Pilates exercises focus on breathing, movement, posture and meditation.
+Check for local classes or group sessions.
+Or there are plenty of books, DVDs, videos and apps available to help you practise on your own.

 I find the breathing and gentle stretching of yoga very helpful against tension and anxiety that stops me sleeping.
 It took me a long time to find a class that suited me though.